Section 6 – Playing rules: Part 1

 Rule 65.
 Flooring the Ball

-(a) Flooring the ball is automatically completed the instant the ball crosses the goal line and the Referee shall immediately blow her whistle, stopping play.
+(a) *NEW* In Minor divisions, including Junior Nationals, flooring the ball is automatically completed the instant the ball crosses the goal line, and the Referee shall immediately blow their whistle, stopping play.
 If the ball shall have entered the goal, the flooring shall not be called and a goal shall be allowed.
 For the purpose of this rule, the centre red line will divide the floor into halves.
-Should any player of a team, equal or superior in numerical strength to the opposing team,
+Should any player of a team, equal or superior in numerical strength to the opposing team, shoot, “bat” or deflect the ball from their own half of the floor, beyond the goal line of the opposing team, play shall be stopped and the ball faced-off at the end zone face-off spot of the offending team

 Note 1: If during the period of a delayed whistle due to a foul by a player of the side NOT in possession of the ball, the side in possession “floors” the ball, the face-off following the stoppage of play shall take place in the neutral zone near the defending team blue line of the team “flooring” the ball.

-Note 3: When the ball is shot and rebounds from the body or stick of an opponent in her own half of the floor and crosses the goal line of the player shooting, it shall NOT be considered as “flooring”.
+Note 3: When the ball is shot and rebounds from the body or stick of an opponent in their own half of the floor and crosses the goal line of the player shooting, it shall NOT be considered as “flooring”.

 (b) “Flooring the Ball” shall not be called if a team is below the numerical strength of the opposing team at the instant the ball is shot.